ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-technology.md

 Critical to investigating the complex immune response to disease is the capacity to measure cells at the single-cell level, examining multiple features of the cell simultaneously.
 However, the development and implimentation of new methods that can achieve this is inherently challenging.
 To address this, I have lead a number of developments of new cytometry technologies or assays.

-*My position with SC facility -- allows access to a wide range of SC and imaging technologies.*

-*My current efforts:*
-- Multiomics via Rhapsody
-- HD panels for spectral
-- As well as continued application of flow, cytof, and IMC technologies across a number of studies.

 <br />

 ---